 Portland Pride Waterfront Festival

 Sometimes referred to as Pride Northwest, this annual celebration is a first-rate event, and one of the largest donation-based Pride celebrations in the country.
 This event occurs in beautiful Tom McCall Waterfront Park, that overlooks Portland's Willamette River.
-The festival will take place on June 15-16, 2019, just one week after the Astoria Oregon Gay Pride event.
+The festival will take place on June 13 and 14, 2020, just one week after the Astoria Oregon Gay Pride event.

 There are two main events that make up Portland Pride and quite a few events and parties, including the traditional Stark Street Pride Block Party at Scandals Gay Bar, and a special Flare Pride Kickoff Party, that is sponsored by the city's premier lifestyle and arts magazine, Portland Monthly.

 There's also plenty of entertainment options offered throughout the festival, particularly on Saturday night.
 The headliners are a mix of the top performers within the LGBTQ community; in the past, they have included Prince Poppycock of America's Got Talent, comedian Deven Green, American Idol's Frenchie Davis, and Mimi Imfurst of RuPaul's Drag Race.
 There is also a large amount of food, crafts, and artisanal goods makers selling their wares.
 Fan favorites include the hyper-local winemakers Hip Chicks Do Wine, who produce a special Portland Pride label that's affixed to three of their most popular wines, as well as the outstanding Bend and Portland-based Deschutes Brewery.

 However, the fun doesn't stop when the park events are over, as many of the attendees flock to Portland's gay bars to continue the celebration by eating, drinking, dancing, and being merry all weekend long.

 Portland Latino Gay Pride

 Portland's fast-growing LGBTQ Latino community hosts a fun and inclusive Portland Latino Gay Pride (also known as PDX Latinx Pride) in late August.
 The events include a spoken word reading, as well as a series of film screenings, and the Tus Colores Festival that features live performances, food, ballet folklorico, and more.
 There is also a "SuperQueeroes" drag show and dance party held at the festival's main anchor, District East.

 Vancouver's Saturday in the Park Pride